Indian locomotive class WAG-8: History

 Each company submitted their prototypes and Indian Railways designated these prototypes as the WAG-7 class and WAG-8 class respectively.
 Development on the WAG-8 class in 1990 while BHEL was also manufacturing WAG-5HS.
 Technologically the BHEL WAG-8 was meant to be superior to the WAG-7 which was effectively using tap-changer technology from the 1960s.
-They most likely had the Hitachi HS15250A seen in present day WCAM-3 and WCAG-1.These locos were to be handed it over to Railways for trial in December, 1992, but the whole project was cancelled due to arrival of the WAG-9 and thyristors control had become obsolete to 3 Phase AC technology.
-The prototype locomotive was subsequently condemned and parked on an unused rail sliding at BHEL, Jhansi.
+They most likely had the Hitachi HS15250A seen in present-day WCAM-3 and WCAG-1.
+The WAG-8 locomotives were to be handed over to Railways for trial in December, 1992, but the whole project was cancelled due to arrival of the WAG-9, and thyristors control had become obsolete in favour of 3-phase AC technology.
+The prototype locomotive was subsequently condemned and parked on an unused rail sliding at BHEL, Jhansi, where it remained as of 2017.